University Research Professor (F.R.S.C.)

 Diplom-Musiker (Hanover, Germany)

-Steeves recently recorded his debut solo CD of works by Haydn.
-With Duo Concertante, he has released six acclaimed commercial recordings on the ATMA, Marquis Classics, and Centrediscs labels.
-Of their newest recording, Beethoven: Complete Sonatas for Violin and Piano, John Terauds says, “these beautiful interpretations are so good right down to the tiniest of details that they deserve to be called a reference in the contemporary performance of these 10 great pieces."
-Their album Wild Bird won a 2011 JUNO award for Schafer’s Duo for Violin and Piano in the Classical Composition of the Year category.
-In 2010 they were named NLAC Artists of the Year.
-It Takes Two, released in 2009, features encore pieces arranged by Canadian composer Clifford Crawley and was described as "spectacular" (American Record Guide).
+Tim released a solo CD of Haydn sonatas in 2015 on the Marquis Classics label and with Duo Concertante has created eleven acclaimed commercial recordings on the ATMA, Marquis Classics, and Centrediscs labels.
+These include the complete Beethoven Sonatas and J.S.
+Bach Six Sonatas for Violin and Keyboard which are frequently heard on CBC.
+Of the Beethoven CD, Music Toronto’s John Terauds wrote, “these beautiful interpretations are so good right down to the tiniest of details that they deserve to be called a reference in the contemporary performance of these 10 great pieces."
+The Wiener Zeitung (Vienna) called it “majesty, passion, and excitement – inspiring!”
+The Duo’s disc Wild Bird won a JUNO award for Murray Schafer’s Duo for Violin and Piano in 2011 (Classical Composition of the Year category), and for the last three years in a row Duo Concertante have won the East Coast Music Award for Classical Recording of the Year.

-Steeves has commissioned a total of twenty new works for violin and piano from many of Canada’s leading composers, such as Chan Ka Nin, Kati Agócs, Andrew Staniland, Kelly-Marie Murphy, Alice Ho, Omar Daniel, Clark Ross, Andrew MacDonald, David Scott, Linda Bouchard, and Jean Lesage.
+With the Duo, Tim has commissioned a total of sixty-five new works and original arrangements for violin and piano from many of Canada’s leading composers, such as Chan Ka Nin, Clifford Crawley, R. Murray Schafer, Kati Agócs, Andrew Staniland, Kelly-Marie Murphy, Alice Ho, Omar Daniel, Clark Ross, Andrew MacDonald, David Scott, Linda Bouchard, and Jean Lesage.
+His tenth recording, Incarnation, released in 2017 featured works written especially for them by Jocelyn Morlock, Denis Gougeon, Alice Ho, Chan Ka Nin and Andrew Staniland, and was picked by CBC as one of the ten best recordings of the year.

-Steeves maintains a busy touring schedule, with frequent performances across North America, as well as in Europe and China.
+Tim maintains a busy touring schedule, with frequent performances across North America, as well as in Europe and China.
 With Duo Concertante he has appeared at Wigmore Hall (London), Carnegie Hall’s Weill Recital Hall (New York), Roy Thomson Hall (Toronto), Old First Church (San Francisco), the Los Angeles County Museum of Art (Los Angeles), the Four Seasons Performing Arts Centre (Toronto), the National Arts Centre (Ottawa), the Forbidden City Concert Hall (Beijing), and the Chapelle du Bon-Pasteur (Montreal).
-As a concerto soloist he has appeared with numerous orchestras across Canada.
-He also performs at music festivals throughout North America, including the Ottawa International Chamber Music Festival, the Cactus Pear Music Festival, Indian River Festival, Colours of Music Festival, Festival of the Sound, Music Niagara, and the Huntsville Festival, and has served as artist-in-residence at the Guelph Spring Festival, the Glenn Gould Professional School in Toronto, and Bishop’s University.
+He also performs at music festivals throughout North America, including the Ottawa International Chamber Music Festival, the Cactus Pear Music Festival, Indian River Festival, Colours of Music Festival, Festival of the Sound, Music Toronto, Music Niagara, and the Huntsville Festival.

-Professor of Piano at Memorial University in St. John’s, Steeves is a highly regarded teacher and has given hundreds of master classes and workshops across Canada including at the University of Toronto, the University of Victoria, Mount Royal College, the Maritime Conservatory, the Glenn Gould Professional School and Western University.
-His commitment to working with young musicians gave rise to the annual Tuckamore Chamber Music Festival, which he and Nancy Dahn founded in 2000 to bring together young chamber music performers with world-class artists and ensembles for an intensive two weeks of learning and performance.
-His students have gone on to further their training at many leading schools including the New England Conservatory, the Manhattan School of Music, McGill University, the University of Toronto, the Glenn Gould Professional School, and the University of Montreal.
+A highly regarded teacher, Tim has given hundreds of master classes and workshops across Canada.
+His commitment to working with young musicians gave rise to the annual Tuckamore Chamber Music Festival, which he and Nancy founded in 2000 to bring together young chamber music performers with world-class artists and ensembles for an intensive two weeks of learning and performance.
+For the past five summers, he has served on the chamber music faculty at Domaine Forget in Quebec.

-A native of Saskatoon, Timothy Steeves studied primarily in Germany at the Musikschüles of Freiburg im Breisgau, Hannover, and Köln.
-In addition to his busy career teaching and performing, Timothy is also the proud father of children Clara and Sasha and enjoys astronomy and history.
+A native of Saskatoon, Saskatchewan Tim is a graduate of the University of Western Ontario and the academies of Hannover and Freiburg im Breisgau in Germany.
+In 2016, he was elected a Fellow of the Royal Society of Canada and awarded a University Research Professorship by Memorial University.
+In addition to his busy career teaching and performing, Tim is also the proud father of children Clara and Sasha and enjoys astronomy and history.